ArmandMichaud/Extract-text-from-DOI/README.md

 The software takes DOI numbers of publications as input data but allows starting the analysis pipeline at various stages.

 The stages are as follows:
+- Obtain the PMIDs of scientific articles present in NCBI
+- Extract the PMIDs from the Json file obtained with the Aniseed API (https://aniseed.fr/api)
+- Obtain DOIs for each article from PMIDs
 - Retrieval of scientific publications in PDF format using Sci-Hub
 - Grobid analysis (standardization of publications) for content and structure extraction of scientific publications (output in tei.xml format)
 - Parsing of generated tei.xml files to retrieve the abstract and body text of publications (output in Json format)